Wilmslow Road bus corridor: History

-The southern half of GM Buses was sold to Stagecoach Holdings in February 1996, who introduced the "no frills" Magic Bus services along the route in competition with their main routes.
+The southern half of GM Buses was sold to Stagecoach Holdings in February 1996, which introduced the "no frills" Magic Bus services along the route in competition with their main routes.
 Intense competition from a new operator called UK North led to lower fares, with Finglands Coachways offering a £2 student weekly ticket in 2001.
-Competition eventually reduced by the end of the 2000s: UK North ceased operations in 2006 after an investigation into their safety records by the North West Traffic Commissioner, whilst Bullocks sold their bus services to Stagecoach in 2008.
+Competition eventually reduced by the end of the 2000s; UK North ceased operations in 2006, after an investigation into their safety records by the North West Traffic Commissioner, whilst Bullocks sold their bus services to Stagecoach in 2008.

-Stagecoach Manchester introduced 30 new Alexander Dennis Enviro400H double-deck hybrid electric buses on services 42 and 43 in September 2010.
+Stagecoach Manchester introduced 30 new Alexander Dennis Enviro400H double-decker hybrid electric buses on services 42 and 43 in September 2010.
 The vehicles were funded through the Department for Transport's Green Bus Fund.
-Bullocks Coaches were also awarded similar funding for the delivery of four Wright Eclipse Gemini 2 bodied Volvo B5LHs for use on Oxford Road Link route 147 in collaboration with the University of Manchester.
+Bullocks Coaches were also awarded similar funding for the delivery of four Wright Eclipse Gemini 2-bodied Volvo B5LHs for use on Oxford Road Link route 147 in collaboration with the University of Manchester.

 On 1 August 2013, First Greater Manchester announced that it had agreed to purchase Finglands Coachways.
 The deal was concluded on 9 February 2014.
 On 27 April 2014, First Greater Manchester increased service levels and extended some route 42 journeys to North Manchester General Hospital under the Cross Connect banner.

-In response on 19 May 2014, Stagecoach Manchester introduced route 38 from Farnworth to Rusholme via Salford and the city centre.
+In response on 19 May 2014, Stagecoach Manchester introduced route 38 from Farnworth to Rusholme, via Salford and the city centre.

-In September 2014, Stagecoach Manchester and the Manchester Metropolitan University introduced Magic Bus route 141 along the corridor, serving the university's Birley campus and East Didsbury.
+In September 2014, Stagecoach Manchester and Manchester Metropolitan University introduced Magic Bus route 141 along the corridor, serving the university's Birley campus and East Didsbury.
 Vehicles used on the 141 were branded with green Manchester Metropolitan University branding alongside their Magic Bus liveries.
 From September 2015, the service was amended to terminate in West Didsbury.